atrotter0/track-suggester/README.md

 # Epicodus Track Suggester

-#### Epicodus Intro to Programming Week 2 capstone project, 06.01.2018
+#### Epicodus Intro to Programming Week 2 independent project, 06.01.2018

 #### By Abel Trotter

 ## Description

-Take a personality quiz to find out which track you should take at Epicodus
+Take a personality quiz to find out which track you should take at Epicodus!

 ## Setup/Contribution Requirements